GemeenteNijmegen/component-library/components/stepper/README.md

 ### Accessibility

-Make sure that the step bar has the right `aria-label` attributes applied to them.
-For the current step we expect the tab to have `aria-label="Actieve stap"`, and when the step is completed `aria-label="Voltooide stap"`.
+Make sure that the step bar has the right text in the span identified by by the class `step-status`.
+This helps screenreader users to hear on which step they are.
+For the current step we expect the tab to have the text "Actieve stap", and when the step is completed "Voltooide stap".

 ### Using